criped/User-Administration/README.md

 ## User Administration

 This is a Django app to manage users and their bank accounts.
-It is a completely based on the Django Admin.
+It is completely based on the Django Admin.
 It implements the following customisations:
 - Google+ authentication.
 - Custom Forms (IBAN is validated by using the third party package validators).
 - Custom List View.
 Displays users attributes and their bank account IBAN.